- Master Planning

 - Stormwater Management

 With an aging retail store on 10 acres of land in the middle of a destination shopping area, Byerly’s seized the opportunity to repurpose the land, improve their store, and maximize property value in the process.
-The land was subdivided with a mixed-use plan that included 47,000 SF retail (Byerly’s), plus three 5-story apartment buildings (241 units) with first-level retail.
+The land was subdivided with a mixed-use plan that included 47,000 SF retail (Byerly’s), plus three 5-story apartment buildings (241 units) with first-level commercial space.

 Working on Multiple Fronts